Seldom-SE/seldom_state/README.md

 - [X] Warn or panic when using a trigger whose plugin hasn't been added
 - [X] [`leafwing_input_manager`](https://github.com/Leafwing-Studios/leafwing-input-manager)
 integration (I will probably implement this myself)
-- [X] Dataflow from triggers to states using state builders (I will probably implement this myself)
+- [X] Dataflow from triggers to states using state builders
-- [X] Transitions that can transition from any state (I might implement this, and definitely want it)
+- [X] Transitions that can transition from any state
 - [X] Automatically insert bundle on transition
 - [ ] Built-in timer trigger (I will probably implement this myself)
 - [ ] More flexible, composable triggers, such as `And<A: Trigger, B: Trigger>(A, B)` (I might